Abibubble/Abibubble/README.md

 I'm Abi, a trombonist from London, UK.

-I'm a UI Developer with [giffgaff](https://www.giffgaff.com), a UK-based mobile company.
+I'm a UI Developer in the Front End Core Services Team with [giffgaff](https://www.giffgaff.com), a UK-based mobile company.

 Before discovering the world of coding, I was a Driving Instructor and Restaurant Manager.
 Whilst stuck at home during lockdowns, I enrolled in a 5 day Coding Challenge from [Code Institute](https://codeinstitute.net/), thinking that if I didn't enjoy it, it was only 5 days of my life.
 How wrong I was!
 I quickly fell in love with coding, and enrolled on [Code Institute](https://codeinstitute.net/)'s Full Stack Developer course, which is where my journey began.